zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL unguided - OSS PaaS and DevOps.md

 In this task, you will be adding a Jenkins service integration into your GitHub account.
 This integration will enable a Jenkins CI build job to be triggered when code is checked in to your GitHub repository.

-#### Task to complete
+#### Tasks to complete

-- Add a Jenkins (GitHub plugin) service integration into GitHub for your Jenkins server
+- Add a Jenkins (GitHub plugin) service integration into GitHub for your Jenkins server.
-- Add a deploy key in GitHub, using an ssh key generated on your Jenkins server
+- Add a deploy key in GitHub, using an ssh key generated on your Jenkins server.

 #### Exit criteria

-- You can successfully connect to your Jenkins server from GitHub using the command: `ssh git\@github.com`
+- You can successfully connect to your Jenkins server from GitHub using the command: `ssh git\@github.com`.

 ### Task 2: Open connection to Jenkins

 In this task, you will create an SSH tunnel to the Jenkins server, and configure the Jenkins server for use with the MERN application.

-#### Task to complete
+#### Tasks to complete

-- Navigate to your Jenkins server in a web browser, using the DNS name of your Jenkins server
+- Navigate to your Jenkins server in a web browser, using the DNS name of your Jenkins server.
-- Set up an SSH tunnel to Jenkins on port 8080
+- Set up an SSH tunnel to Jenkins on port 8080.
-- Configure your Jenkins server, installing recommended plugins
+- Configure your Jenkins server, installing recommended plugins.
-- Add the NodeJS plug-in to your Jenkins server
+- Add the NodeJS plug-in to your Jenkins server.
-  - Configure the NodeJS installation to install automatically
+  - Configure the NodeJS installation to install automatically.

 #### Exit criteria

-- You can navigate to <http://localhost:8080> on your Lab VM, and login to Jenkins
+- You can navigate to <http://localhost:8080> on your Lab VM, and login to Jenkins.

     ![Log in is selected and highlighted on the Jenkins login page.](media/unguided-image23.png "Log in to Jenkins")